Forge-Zone/Forge-Zone-Website/public/md/Vision.md

 ![https://i.postimg.cc/HLHCGCzK/fig.gif](https://i.postimg.cc/HLHCGCzK/fig.gif)

 This is like a 10-minute read.
-Usually, I think being concise is far superior — but, in this case, I let myself just write and tell our story in a really raw way.
+Usually, I think being concise is far superior — but, in this case, I let myself just write and tell my story in a really raw way.

 So, if you want to dig into stuff like what we're gonna do what we're gonna do, and what's next then read on.